Covid 19 coronavirus: Parking fees in Rotorua CBD 'penalising' local businesses says petition

 Council operations manager Jocelyn Mikaere said she agreed it was "now more crucial than ever for people to be able to easily access businesses in the CBD".

-"[The] council's current parking policy is about fair and consistent management of parking to help ensure availability and turnover of car parks for the collective good of all users, and it is a well-used system."
+"[The] parking policy is about fair and consistent management of parking to help ensure availability and turnover for the collective good of all users, and it is a well-used system."

-Any change to parking policy would require a "carefully considered" council decision.
+Any change would require a "carefully considered" council decision.

-"We have previously trialled free parking in the CBD and then faced the issue of some inner city workers parking all day outside their place of work, or other businesses, meaning limited available spaces for customers and sparking complaints from businesses."
+"We have previously trialled free parking in the CBD and then faced the issue of some workers parking all day outside their place of work, or other businesses, meaning limited available spaces for customers and sparking complaints from businesses."

-Mikaere said the current parking layout provided a "good balance" of time-limited free parking and paid parking to best manage premium parking space in the CBD, and included a "significant portion" of free time-limited parking as well as 15-minute parks aimed at "assisting convenience shopping".
+Mikaere said the parking layout provided a "good balance" of time-limited free parking and paid parking to best manage premium parking space in the CBD, and included a "significant portion" of free time-limited parking as well as 15-minute parks aimed at "assisting convenience shopping".

 "The provision and maintenance of car parking spaces comes at a cost regardless of whether the parking itself is free.
-A 'user-pays' system helps ensure that the activity is primarily funded by those that are actively using it."
+A 'user-pays' system helps ensure that the activity is primarily funded by those using it."

 She said a "number of improvements" to the parking system had been made during alert levels 4 and 3.

-"In alert level 2, customers will find the parking machines now have more user friendly on-screen instructions, the Pukuatua St parking building has been upgraded, the parking app will be launched and some existing all-day paid parking areas will become $4 a day parking zones for inner city workers."
+"In alert level 2, customers will find the parking machines now have more user-friendly on-screen instructions, the Pukuatua St parking building has been upgraded, the parking app will be launched and some existing all-day paid parking areas will become $4 a day parking zones for inner city workers."

 COUNCILLOR VIEWS